Margaret Sanger — The Racist Founder of Planned Parenthood

 “The care of human life and happiness, and not their destruction, is the first and only legitimate object of good government.” –Thomas Jefferson

-Considering the prospect of Socialists in charge of dispensing health care from cradle to grave, I was reminded, by none other than Supreme Court Justice Ruth Bader Ginsburg, that when one is in need of health care, one should not depend on folks who advocate a “culture of death.”
+I don’t usually cite advice from Supreme Court Justice Ruth Bader Ginsburg, but in a recent interview she noted that when one is in need of health care, one should not depend on folks who advocate a “culture of death.”